Skip to content

 • The child should be seen by the lead social worker without their caregivers when appropriate and this should be recorded in the Assessment Record;

-If it is determined that a child should not be seen as part of the assessment, this should be recorded by the manager with reasons.
+If it is determined that a child should not be seen as part of the assessment, this should be recorded by the manager with an explanation for this decision.

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.

-In planning the assessment and in providing the parent and child with feedback, the social worker will need to consider and address any communication issues, for example language or impairment.
+In planning the assessment and in providing the parent and child with feedback, the person undertaking the assessment will need to consider and address any communication issues, for example, language or impairment.

-Where a child or parent speaks a language other than that spoken by the social worker, such as those who are unaccompanied children, and those children who are victims of modern slavery and/or trafficking, and is unable to converse fluently in English, an interpreter must be provided.
-Any decision not to use an interpreter in such circumstances must be approved by a manager and recorded.
+Where a child or parent speaks a language other than that spoken by the practitioner, such as those who are unaccompanied children and those children who are victims of modern slavery and/or trafficking, an interpreter should be provided.
+Any decision not to use an interpreter in such circumstances must be approved by the Team Manager and recorded.

 Where a child or parent with disabilities has communication difficulties it may be necessary to use alternatives to speech.
-In communicating with a child, it may be particularly useful to involve a person who knows the child well and is familiar with the child's communication methods.
-However, caution should be given in using family members to facilitate communication.
+In communicating with a child with such an impairment, it may be particularly useful to involve a person who knows the child well and is familiar with the child's communication methods.
+However, caution should be exercised in using family members to facilitate communication.
 Where the child has had a communication assessment, its conclusions and recommendations should be observed.

-NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see the London Safeguarding Children Procedures, Learning Disabilities (Parenting Capacity) Procedure and see Good Practice Guidance on Working with Parents with a Learning Disability (Working Together with Parents Network).
+NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see Good Practice Guidance on Working with Parents with a Learning Disability (Working Together with Parents Network).

-Assessments, service provision and decision making should regularly review the impact of the assessment process and the services provided on the child so that the best outcomes for the child can be achieved.
-Any services provided should be based on a clear analysis of the child’s needs, and the changes that are required to improve the outcomes for the child.
+Assessments should review the impact of the assessment process and the services provided to the child so that the best outcomes for the child can be achieved.
+Any services provided should be based on a clear analysis of the child's needs, and the changes that are required to improve the outcomes for the child.

-Children should be actively involved in all parts of the process based upon their age, developmental stage and identity.
-Direct work with the child and family should include observations of the interactions between the child and the parents/care givers.
+Children should be actively involved in all parts of the process based on their age, developmental stage and identity.
+Direct work with the child and family should usually include observations of the interactions between the child and the parents/caregivers.

 All agencies involved with the child, the parents and the wider family have a duty to collaborate and share information to safeguard and promote the welfare of the child.